KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 **Zenetist Placement**
 **DP / DL** — archetypal patterning, divine intellect.
-**DS / DM** — deep soul, mind harmonics.

 **Justification**
 The Aeons reflect Logos and Psyche in a pure, structured state.
-Aligned with centropy across mind and soul layers.
+Aligned with centropy as archetypal intelligences.
-Bridges between Source and manifest layers.
+Their inverse counterparts are the Archons at IDP / IDL.

 **Ethical Orientation**
 Centropic.